-"Sculpture has always been the most natural way to express myself, taking a piece of stone or wood and letting it show me what lies beneath its surface brings me great pleasure."
+"Sculpture has always been the most natural way to express me, taking a piece of stone or wood and letting it show me what lies beneath its surface brings me great pleasure."

 Upon graduation he apprenticed for renowned Inuit sculptor David Ruben Piqtoukun, working on large scale stone installations and assisting with smaller stone projects.
 Fraser then spent 6 months working as an artist in residence in Provence, France at the Four Winds Atelier.
 Ursula Hanes a well-known British sculptor had Fraser execute three large sculptures in limestone working from her maquettes while in France.

 When working in stone Fraser draws inspiration from classical influences like Auguste Rodin and Constantine Brancusi.
 Fraser releases the female figure from raw alabaster using chisels, grinders and rasps.
-Devoid of heads and limbs the translucent stone bodies with quartz veins running through them, resemble an archeological discovery.
-The stone appears to be revealing it's ancient secrets to fresh eyes.
+Devoid of heads and limbs the translucent stone bodies with quartz veins running through them, resemble an archaeological discovery.
+The stone appears to be revealing its ancient secrets to fresh eyes.
 When Fraser directs his creative energy to his cold rolled steel sculptures he reveals a playful conceptual side.
-His sculpture deals with self image, self projection and relationships, employing metamorphosis, scale, symbolism to deliver a question to his audience rather than an answer.
+His sculpture deals with self-image, self-projection and relationships, employing metamorphosis, scale, symbolism to deliver a question to his audience rather than an answer.

 Fraser continues to participate in many Gallery exhibitions and is currently working on a new series of work incorporating steel and stone in his figurative style.